Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-src-directory.md

 See [Base Framework: Directives](base-framework.md#directives) for more details.

+# Interfaces

+This is where you can store interfaces that describe objects, but are not discrete classes or enumerations themselves.

 # Models

-This is where you can store model objects shared across multiple areas or services in your application (i.e., not view models).
+This is where you can store model object classes that are shared across multiple areas or services in your application (i.e., not view models).

 # Services